Managing Fear

 Fear and anxiety are known to reduce comprehension and learning ability.
 W. Edwards Deming made “drive out fear” one of his 14 management changes America needed to make in order to compete with Japan.
 Fear is a valuable physiological reaction in some situations, but fear make(s) it difficult to think, and thinking is generally superior to fighting in most corporate settings.

-From the Driving out Fear article:
+From the Managing Fear article:

 Fear erodes joy in work, limits communication, and stifles innovation.
 Fear fosters short-term thinking as people search to avoid reprisal, perhaps at the expense of others in the system.